OpenRowingCommunity/csafe-fitness/README.md

 genhtml -o ./coverage/report ./coverage/lcov.info # generate the report
 ```

+These lines have also been added to a shell script located in `scripts/coveragereport.sh`.

 ## Assumptions made about the spec

 This library assumes that, when a Csafe Frame is sent containing multiple commands, the responses to those commands will also be contained in a single frame.